dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 # Related Work {#sec:related}

-\AT{mention the tigges paper on circuits across scale, the feng and steinhardt papers, etc}
+Our decision to use Pythia to study feature evolution across time and scale is inspired by @tigges24

+@feng24predicate also study LLM's ability to reason about propositions, but in a natural language setting, rather than a formal one.

+@zou25 consolidating some
-As previously discussed, [“Representation Engineering: A Top-Down Approach to AI Transparency”](https://arxiv.org/abs/2310.01405) by Zhou et al is the most closely related work, consolidating some research on representation interpretability with linear probes.
+research on representation interpretability with linear probes.
 We apply similar techniques, but to program semantics and dataflow instead of natural language.

+\AT{Acutally, IIUC we don't use theirs --- Tegmark's version has a $\Sigma$ in the middle of it.
+I think the kind of mass means differences (I think this is what it's called? it has a subtly different but very similar name} that we use is from a Kenneth Li paper}
-Several techniques exist for constructing linear probes, but after experimental measurement we followed the mass means probing from [The Geometry of Truth: Emergent Linear Structure in Large Language Model Representations of True/False Datasets](https://openreview.net/forum?id=CeJEfNKstt) by Marks and Tegmark.
+Several techniques exist for constructing linear probes, but after experimental measurement we followed the mass means probing from [zhong23] Tegmark.
 The paper discusses several reasons why mass mean probing might outperform linear regression.